jmcnamara/rust_xlsxwriter/examples/Readme.md

 * app_tutorial3.rs - A simple program to write some data to an Excel spreadsheet using rust_xlsxwriter.
 Part 3 of a tutorial.

+* app_watermark.rs - An example of adding a worksheet watermark image using the rust_xlsxwriter library.
+This is based on the method of putting an image in the worksheet header as suggested in the Microsoft documentation.

 * doc_enum_xlsxcolor.rs - Demonstrates using different XlsxColor enum
   values to set the color of some text in a worksheet.